ashuhatkar/ashulearn-kubernetes/01-install/install-kubernetes-with-kops-on-amzn-ec2.md

 ### Customize cluster configurations

-> Now we have a cluster configuration, we can look at every aspect that defines our cluster by editing the description.
+> **Now we have a cluster configuration**, we can look at every aspect that defines our cluster by editing the description.

 ```
 kops edit cluster --name demok8scluster.k8s.local